-Putnoe Woods covers an approximate area of 10.5 hectares and lies just below Mowsbury Hillfort and Mowsbury Hill Meadow at Ravensden.
+Putnoe Wood covers an approximate area of 10.5 hectares and lies just below Mowsbury Hillfort and Mowsbury Hill Meadow at Ravensden.
 The wood is now less than 10% of what is was when the area was mentioned in the Domesday Book and before that when a Scandinavian named Putta settled there.

 Mowsbury Hillfort Rises commandingly above the driving range at Mowsbury golf course and is approximately seven acres in size, the best preserved of only 10 univallate hillforts in Bedfordshire, a single line of defenses, one bank and ditch.

-Both areas support a rich diversity of wild life and plants as well as being of historical interest.

-Both sites are owned and managed by Bedford Borough Council having been bought in the mid twentieth century with the proceeds of the sale of the present Midland Road railway station site.
+Both sites support a rich diversity of wild life and plants as well as being of historical interest.
+They are owned and managed by Bedford Borough Council having been bought in the mid twentieth century with the proceeds of the sale of the present Midland Road railway station site.